Setting up a “Close the Loop” Program in Qualtrics

 - Go back to your intake survey.

-- Create an action.
+- Create a workflow.
 It helps to name it after one of your ticket teams.

 - Set the event to survey response creation.

-- Add a condition to your action.
+- Add a condition to your workflow.
 These conditions specify the team that the ticket should be assigned to.

 Example: If respondents select “360” in response to Q2, “What is your question about today?”

-- Add a ticket task to your action.
+- Add a ticket task to your workflow.

 - Select an owner.
 This should be the same team mentioned in the ticket’s name and in its condition.
 Here, it’s the 360 team.